 Even programmers who use a language forty (or more!) hours a week don't remember every command, or every detail about every command, in the languages they use.
 The Help facility gives you all the technical details about every statement, function and class in techBASIC.
+Tap on the Help button, available whenever you are editing a program, to bring up the help view.
 Tap on a topic to expand on the topic, or use the back button at the top of the dialog to move back a level.

 While Help has listings for all of the language, it does not include figures, samples or information about the user interface.
-Help is a great quick reference while writing a program, but it's not a substitute for the techBASIC Reference Manual.
+Help is a great quick reference while writing a program, but it's not a bad idea to keep a copy of the techBASIC reference manual in iBooks for situations were more detail is needed.